-Apparently, God thought this: it’s okay to eat a goat and drink milk, but boiling a goat in the milk of its own mother is gross.
+Apparently, God thought it’s okay to eat a goat and drink milk, but boiling a goat in the milk of its own mother is gross.
 The Jewish God always insisted on good manners!
-You must eat the goat first and then drink the milk, or vise versa.
+You must eat the goat before drink the milk, or vice versa.

-Of course, the law can be hard to enforce: if you go to a supermarket to buy goat meat and some goat’s milk (true delicacies!), how can you be sure that the goat who produced the milk isn’t, by some weird coincidence, the mother of the goat you’re eating?
-You’d be upset if, while drinking the milk, you nibble at the goat meat, and suddenly God stabs you with a lightening bolt.
+That law can be hard to enforce: if you go to a supermarket to buy goat meat and some goat’s milk (true delicacies!), how can you be sure that the goat who produced the milk isn’t, by some weird coincidence, the mother of the goat you’re eating?
+You’d be upset if, while drinking the milk, you nibble at the goat meat and suddenly God stabs you with a lightening bolt.
 It could ruin your whole day.

-To protect against lightening bolts, Jews have adopted a simple insurance policy: never eat any kind of meat with any kind of milk.
+To protect against lightening bolts, Jews adopt a simple insurance policy: never eat any kind of meat with any kind of milk.
 Jews won’t even eat chicken with cheese, even though it’s highly unlikely that the chicken’s mother produced the cheese.
-In fact, if the chicken’s mother did produce the cheese, she’d be a miracle, almost as miraculous as an Easter bunny who lays eggs.
-Nevertheless, Jews still consider it possible that the cheese might have come from the chicken’s mother, so Jews refuse to eat cheese with chicken.
+In fact, if the chicken’s mother did produce the cheese, she’d be a miracle, like the Easter bunny who lays eggs.
+But Jews still consider it possible that the cheese might have come from the chicken’s mother, so Jews refuse to eat cheese with chicken.

-“Never eat any kind of meat with any kind of milk” has become a Jewish law.
-But Jewish lawyers (who are very clever) noticed the law contains a vague word: “with.”
-What does it mean to eat meat with milk?
-For example, if you eat meat and then five minutes later drink milk, did you have meat with milk?
+“Never eat any kind of meat with any kind of milk” has become a Jewish law, but Jewish lawyers (who are very clever) noticed the law contains a vague word: “with.”

 No pork Besides the prohibition against eating meat with milk, the Bible contains other laws about meat.
 For example, it prohibits eating meat from any animal that has a “cloven hoof.”
-The most popular animal that has a “cloven hoof” is the pig: Jews can’t eat pork.
+Since the most popular animal that has a “cloven hoof” is the pig, Jews can’t eat pork.

-Although beef is okay, the animal must be killed in a special way — by slitting the animal’s neck while saying a blessing.
-The animal probably doesn’t appreciate the blessing, but God does.
+Although beef is okay, the cow must be killed in a special way — by slitting the cow’s neck while saying a blessing.
+The cow probably doesn’t appreciate the blessing, but God does.

 No shellfish The Book of Deuteronomy (in chapter 14, verses 9 and 10) lets you eat a fish just if it has fins and scales.
 So you can’t eat shellfish: Jews can’t eat shrimp or lobsters or clams.